Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

   --icinga-username ICINGA_USERNAME
                         Icinga API username.
   --ignore-pattern IGNORE_PATTERN
-                        Any item containing this pattern will be ignored.
+                        Any line containing this pattern will be ignored.
+                        Case-sensitive.
 Can be specified multiple times.
-Example: `boot` matches both `/boot` and `/boot/efi`.
   --ignore-regex IGNORE_REGEX
                         Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example: